 PACSs provide various facilities for farmers which include processing, transportation, storage, and marketing.
 NABARD supports PACSs identified by the PODF committee.
 A margin of around 10% is obtained by the units which may vary as per the scheme.
-Rate of interest if fixed by ALCO and loan can be repaid in 9 years which can be increased to 11 years in special cases.
+Rate of interest if fixed by ALCO and the loan can be repaid in 9 years which can be increased to 11 years in special cases.

 Umbrella Program for Natural Resource Management (UPNRM)

-This scheme was launched to streamline NRM interventions by integrating of existing and future Indo-German NRM efforts of NABARD.
+This scheme was launched to streamline NRM interventions by integrating existing and future Indo-German NRM efforts of NABARD.